Chapter 22:

 “I'm sorry Rein, I have to go.
 The king must know what happened."

-As she passed, Rein glanced up and saw it clearly — beneath her brave, calm voice, her calm posture, and closed expression, she was hurting.
+As she passed, Rein glanced up and saw it — beneath her brave, calm voice, her calm posture, and closed expression, she was hurting.

 Blood soaked through her side beneath a torn coat.
 Her steps were steady, but each one cost her.
 And yet, she walked on, shoulders high, back straight.
+Just like Aura.
+Just like a soldier.
+Just like someone who had no choice but to keep moving.

 -------------